 While this can be a fun time of year for humans, it is not always fun or safe for us, your pets.
 Many problems may occur with us this time of year, and now is the time to begin working on them… ahead of time!

 Also, an important thing to address is extensive socialization.
-Remember, while you may know that the adorable little Darth Vader or Princess Witch is just a cute kid in a costume, us dogs may not realize.
+Remember, while you may know that the adorable little Darth Vader or Princess Witch is just a cute kid in a costume, we dogs may not realize.
 Work on socializing your dog with hats, masks, strange noises, and anything else you can think of so he won’t be overly suspicious comes Halloween time.
 You don’t want your dog to become overprotective or extremely fearful, which could result in a dangerous situation.

-Supervision is a good idea for Halloween
+Supervision is a good idea for Halloween.

 Many people choose to sit out on their porches and wait for trick-or-treaters, and a properly socialized dog can join in the fun by staying with you on a leash.
-Also, be sure to keep us safe by not leaving us outside in your yard unsupervised for long periods of time.
+Also, be sure to keep us safe by not leaving us outside in your yard unsupervised for long periods.
 As much as I hate to talk about this, cats, especially black ones, should be kept indoors to protect them from the rare (but occasionally real) cruelty that could occur.